-Learn how to use Naive Bayes Classification algorithm that the Oracle Data Mining supports.
+Learn how to use the Naive Bayes classification algorithm.

 20.1 About Naive Bayes

 Naive Bayes algorithm is based on conditional probabilities.
 It uses Bayes' theorem, a formula that calculates a probability by counting the frequency of values and combinations of values in the historical data.

 Bayes' theorem finds the probability of an event occurring given the probability of another event that has already occurred.
 If

 A represents the prior event, Bayes' theorem can be stated as follows.

 Prob(B given A) = Prob(A and B)/Prob(A)

 A, the algorithm counts the number of cases where

 B occur together and divides it by the number of cases where

 Example 20-1 Use Bayes' Theorem to Predict an Increase in Spending